Construction Injuries FAQ

 Q: Who is responsible for making sure that the construction site where I work is safe?

 A: The property owner and general contractor (and in some cases sub-contractors) are responsible for ensuring the safety of workers at a construction site.
-The extent of each party's responsibility will vary depending on your case.
+The extent of each party's responsibility will vary depending on the particular circumstances of your case.

 Q: How can I learn more about my injury claim?

-A: Attorneys are not cheap, but the cost of not hiring a lawyer can be far worse.
+A: Attorneys are not cheap, but the cost of not hiring an attorney can be far more significant.
 Still, you may be reluctant to pay legal fees if you're not sure whether you have a strong claim against your employer.
 Fortunately, you can have an attorney provide an initial claim review.
 That way, you'll know more about your case and the process involved moving forward.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help